 Disturbing implications.
 Indeed obscene.

-Having a company that makes its way into your dreams with advertisements seems like something born directly from the authors of Black Mirror, but that is exactly what is happening in reality.
+Having a company force its way into your dreams with advertising sounds like something straight out of the writers of Black Mirror, but that's exactly what's happening in reality.

 A stage where companies employ passive TDI tactics, perhaps through things like smart speakers.